ctaphal/pomodorify/README.md

-# Pomodorify
-Pomodoro app integrated with Spotify to allow users to select custom music
+Pomodoro app integrated with Spotify API so users can select custom music/playlists (UNDER DEVELOPMENT)